Translated by Lester Somera

 Traveling Between Kyoto and Tokyo

 There are many ways to get from Tokyo to Kyoto.
-We recommend travelers focused on comfort and speed should take the shinkansen, while travelers who care about cost and efficiency should take the night bus.
+We recommend travelers focused on comfort and speed to take the Shinkansen, while travelers who care about cost and efficiency should take the night bus.
 Choose your preferred travel method according to your schedule and budget, and have a great stay in Japan.